OrlatoDev/dicionario-latim/README.md

 Portuguese to Latin dictionary

 ## API
-https://api-dicionario-portugues-latim.herokuapp.com/?palavra=teste (replace "teste" with the word)
+https://api-dicionario-portugues-latim.herokuapp.com/?palavra=teste (replace "teste" with the word in portuguese)